-- Absorb sunlight efficiently to optimize photogeneration of carriers - Achieve charge separation, directing electron and holes to different contacts (e.g., use doped materials for p-n junction) - Demonstrate strongly rectifying (diode) behavior - Avoid excessive electron-hole recombination within the solar cell (maximize photocurrent) - Maintain as much of the electric potential as possible (avoid resistive losses, and optimize energy band offsets) - Resist/avoid degradation by air and water (sealing the modules is often essential) i.e. achieve stability - Do all of these things (a) with high yield, (b) inexpensively, and C at very large production levels - What else?
+- Efficiently absorb a large fraction of irradiance to optimize photogeneration of carriers - Achieve charge separation, directing electrons and holes to different contacts (e.g., use doped materials for p-n junction) - Demonstrate strongly-rectifying (diode) behavior - Avoid excessive electron-hole recombination within the solar cell (maximize photocurrent) - Maintain as much of the electric potential as possible (avoid resistive losses, and optimize energy band offsets) - Resist/avoid degradation by air and water (seal the modules) i.e. achieve stability - Do all of these things (a) with high yield, (b) inexpensively, and (c) produce at mass scale - What else?